Women Composers – A Graded Anthology For Piano

 Contents

-Women Composers – A Graded Piano Anthology is arranged over three volumes, and contains fifty-two works by fifty-one female composers; I have written two pieces for this collection.
+Women Composers – A Graded Piano Anthology is arranged over three volumes.
+It contains fifty-two works by fifty-one female composers – I have written two pieces for this collection.
 Each book consists of a selection of pieces within a graded level.
-These might be approximately similar to the levels found at the various UK examination boards.
+These might be approximately similar to the levels found at the various UK examination board syllabuses.
 The books include the composer’s biographies and practice or performance suggestions (‘Performance Notes’) for every piece.
-Each score has been annotated with added metronome markings, pedalling, and fingering, as is so often necessary in an educational piano resource.
+Every score has been annotated with added metronome markings, pedalling, and fingering.

 Book 1